Shortest Paths in Graphs of Convex Sets: Complexity analysis

 \begin{proof} We show that the HPP is polynomial-time reducible to the SPP in GCS.
 The thesis will then follow since the HPP is NP-complete~\cite{karp1972reducibility}.
 We construct an SPP in GCS that shares the same graph $G$ as the given HPP.
 We let the source $\cX_s := \{0\}$ and target $\cX_t := \{1\}$ sets be singletons on the real line, while we define $\cX_v := [0,1]$ for all $v \neq s, t$.
 The length of each edge is the Euclidean distance squared~\eqref{eq:2norm_squared}.
-Given these choices, the optimal positioning of the vertices along a fixed path $p$ is given by $\bx_{v_k} = k /K$ for $k=0, \ldots, K$.
+Given these choices, the optimal positioning of the vertices for a fixed path $p$ is given by $\bx_{v_k} = k /K$ for $k=0, \ldots, K$.
 The length of this path is $K (1 / K)^2 = 1 / K$.
 We conclude that an optimal path is one for which $K$ is maximized, and is Hamiltonian if and only if $G$ is Hamiltonian.
 This reduction operates in polynomial time. \end{proof}

-The reduction just presented shows that, even if the convex sets $\cX_v$ are simple one-dimensional intervals, the SPP in GCS can be a hard problem.
+This simple reduction shows that, even if the convex sets $\cX_v$ are one-dimensional intervals, the SPP in GCS can be a hard problem.
 Nonetheless, one might wonder if additional assumptions on the problem data could turn the SPP in GCS into a problem that is solvable in polynomial time. \begin{itemize} \item What if the graph $G$ is acyclic?
-In case of an acyclic graph our reduction is invalid, since the HPP is solvable in linear time~\cite[Section~4.4]{ahuja1993network}. \item What if the sets $\cX_v$ are disjoint?
-In fact, some graph problems with neighborhoods are ``easier'' in case of disjoint neighborhoods~\cite{disser2014rectilinear,burdick2021multi}. \item What if the edge lengths $\ell_e$ are positively-homogeneous functions?
+In case of an acyclic graph the HPP is solvable in linear time~\cite[Section~4.4]{ahuja1993network}, and our hardness proof is not valid. \item What if the sets $\cX_v$ are disjoint?
+In fact, some graph problems with neighborhoods can be solved more efficiently in case of disjoint neighborhoods~\cite{disser2014rectilinear,burdick2021multi}. \item What if the edge lengths $\ell_e$ are positively homogeneous?
 An edge length like the Euclidean distance~\eqref{eq:2norm} could not be used in our reduction since it would not force the optimal path $p$ to visit as many vertices as possible. \end{itemize}

-It turns out that all these questions have negative answer.
-NP-hardness of the SPP in GCS in case of an acyclic graph $G$, disjoint sets $\cX_v$, and any $\cL_p$ distance metric can be proven by adjusting the complexity analysis of the Euclidean SPP from~\cite{canny1987new}.
-Since these adjustments are quite convoluted, we just sketch them in Appendix~\ref{sec:proof_complexity}.
+It turns out that all these questions have a negative answer.
+This is summarized in the following theorem, whose proof is omitted since it is a long and relatively straightforward adaptation of the complexity analysis of the Euclidean SPP from~\cite{canny1987new}.